ElanHasson/throw.nullreference.io/content/posts/WebScheduler-Part-2-Doing-The-Design/index.md

 Orleans manages our concurrency and [load balancing](https://docs.microsoft.com/en-us/dotnet/orleans/implementation/load-balancing) across [Grains](https://docs.microsoft.com/en-us/dotnet/orleans/overview#grains) for us.
 These are attractive features for us as we want to eliminate the need to manage these seemingly simple, but very complex and nuanced concerns ourselves.

 We'll be modeling our Scheduled Tasks as a Grain running on the Orleans cluster.
 Each `ScheduledTaskGrain` will have a unique ID and will be responsible for executing the task at a specified time.
 The [grain state](https://docs.microsoft.com/en-us/dotnet/orleans/grains/grain-persistence) is modeled in `ScheduledTaskMetadata`, which is a [POCO](https://stackoverflow.com/a/250006/103302).
+Scheduled tasks will leverage the [Orleans Reminders](https://docs.microsoft.com/en-us/dotnet/orleans/grains/timers-and-reminders) feature to schedule their execution.

 {{< svg "/images/ScheduledTaskClassDiagram.svg" "ScheduledTaskClassDiagram" "0 0 10 20" "xMidYMid meet" >}}

-### Reminders
+### The ScheduledTaskGrain

-The primary reason for selecting Orleans is because of the durable reminders that scale near-linearly when adding new Silos to the cluster.
+The `ScheduledTaskGrain` is the workhorse of the Scheduler.
+It is responsible for managing the state of the `ScheduledTaskGrain` and for triggering the executing of the scheduled task per the desired schedule..

+The grain acts as a CRUD interface for the `ScheduledTaskMetadata` state.
+The `ScheduledTaskMetadata', as the name implies, holds all of the information required to schedule and execute the task.

+#### Scheduling the Task

 Orleans has a mechanism called [Reminders](https://docs.microsoft.com/en-us/dotnet/orleans/grains/timers-and-reminders) which enable you to specify periodic tasks that are executed by a grain.
 Reminders are durable and the Orleans runtime guarantees reminders will *always* be fired.
 This is a great way to implement a cron-like scheduling system, except they don't exactly allow for [cron-like scheduling...yet](https://github.com/dotnet/orleans/issues/7573)!

+The primary reason for selecting Orleans is because of the durable reminders that scale near-linearly when adding new Silos to the cluster.

 Reminders do have some limitations:
 * Reminders can only scheduled \\(\leq\\)49 days (`0xfffffffe` milliseconds) in the future